15 years on, editors warn time up for justice in Politkovskaya murder - RFI

 Judges concluded that Russian investigators should have explored possibilities that the crime was ordered by "agents of Russia's FSB domestic secret service or of the administration of the Chechen Republic".

+"We call on the Russian government to ensure that all those responsible for Anna Politkovskaya's assassination are brought to justice through an open and transparent judicial process," the EU's delegation to Russia said Thursday.

-Politkovskaya won numerous awards for her reports and books, and several awards were established in her name.
+Politkovskaya won numerous awards for her reports and books, while several awards were established in her name.

+Co-founded by former Soviet leader Mikhail Gorbachev in 1993, Novaya Gazeta is one of the few media outlets left voicing criticism of Putin, who turned 69 on Thursday.

+The newspaper has paid dearly for speaking out, however.
+Since 2000, six of its journalists have been killed in connection with their work.

 © 2021 AFP